AUCOHL/Fault/docs/Source/installation.md

 GNU/Linux): The short version is `python3 -m pip install fault-dft`.
 You will need to install all other utilities on your own however.

-Again, if you're on Windows (or you're too lazy to follow these instructions,) you can use the Docker container.

-We will not be supporting this option as too many things can go wrong, but here are some pointers nevertheless.

 ### Runtime Dependencies

 - [Python 3.8+](https://www.python.org/downloads/) with PIP and venv - available in most package managers